medavox/PaituSite/README.md

 TODO
 ----

+* nicer anchor links support (less html-y, more markdownish) than standard markdown
-* fix the fact that stripping out tags will mean the lastinput and mdffiles versions are always different
+* fix the fact that stripping out tags will mean the lastinput and mdfiles versions are always different
 * Link between different pages on blog
 * Syntax Highlighting source code files, making them like in Dokuwiki
 	- Download link for source code files in surrounding page